MEDIABLOCKAI/docs/the-MBC-studio/overview.md

 # Studio overview

-Crypto Media Network Coin Studio is a DApp \(Decentralized App\) running on the Ethereum and Crypto Media Network Coin networks.
+Media Block Network Coin Studio is a DApp \(Decentralized App\) running on the Ethereum and Media Block Network Coin networks.
 It allows anybody without technical knowledge to launch a community and integrate a token into it.
-With Crypto Media Network Coin studio, a token is easily minted on Ethereum through a user friendly wizard.
-It's then moved through the bridge to the Crypto Media Network Coin to add business and community features to it and manage it.
+With Media Block Network Coin studio, a token is easily minted on Ethereum through a user friendly wizard.
+It's then moved through the bridge to the Media Block Network Coin to add business and community features to it and manage it.

 [![](../.gitbook/assets/you6.png) ](https://www.youtube.com/channel/UC7NaJ0UhmyHi5MvZSk61akA/videos?view_as=subscriber)

-Via the DApp you can access the contracts and services of the Crypto Media Network Coin network.
-You can launch your community on the Crypto Media Network Coin network with a token bridged to Ethereum, intergate web3.0 services from the DeFi \(Decentralized Finance\) ecosystem.
+Via the DApp you can access the contracts and services of the Media Block Network Coin network.
+You can launch your community on the Media Block Network Coin network with a token bridged to Ethereum, intergate web3.0 services from the DeFi \(Decentralized Finance\) ecosystem.
 The community is upgraded by a variety of plugins that customize the community to your needs.
 It allows you to:

 * Add to your community users, business, admins and more tailor made roles
 * Define transfer and bonus rules for the community members